 sudo apt-get install syncthing

-Terminator is console emulator where you can arrange terminals in grid-like structure and tabs.
+Terminator is a console emulator where you can arrange terminals in grid-like structure and tabs.
 Utility supports plugins.

 To install it run:

 Next, let's set up a theme.
 I use a theme called Misterioso.

 Create a file named config in the home directory with the content: